-Neighborhood Restorative Justice Program ---The Neighborhood Restorative Justice (NRJ) Program is a diversionary program for first-time juvenile offenders.
+Neighborhood Restorative Justice Program -- The Neighborhood

+Restorative Justice (NRJ) Program is a diversionary program for first-time juvenile offenders.
 The program diverts less serious cases from the juvenile court system while empowering victims and the community so they can play a key role in the judicial process.
-The NRJ requires that juveniles take responsibility for their crimes and make the corresponding reparations.
+The NRJ requires that juveniles take responsibility for requires that juveniles take responsibility for their crimes and make the corresponding reparations.
 At the same time, the program builds on the offender's strengths and assets to make them productive citizens.
 To be eligible, the juvenile must first admit he is guilty of the charges and must accept responsibility for the harm caused.
 A conference is scheduled with a Neighborhood Accountability Board, which is comprised of trained volunteers from the community, the victim, offender, offender's parent(s) or guardian(s), and any community member affected by the crime, in the community where the offender lives.
 The parties discuss and develop appropriate sanctions for the juvenile.
 If victim restitution is owed, full payment is required in order to successfully complete the program.
 A sanctions coordinator, who is a law enforcement officer from the community, monitors the juveniles.
 The juveniles are required to check in once a week with their assigned sanctions coordinator.
 They are also placed on a behavior contract which assigns curfews, makes school attendance mandatory -- they cannot receive any referrals, suspensions or expulsions -- and prohibits the use of tobacco, alcohol, or drugs.
 If the program is completed, the original charge is dismissed; if not, the case is returned to the state attorney for prosecution in court.
 This program has been successful through partnerships with the police departments of Apopka, Ocoee, Winter Garden, Eatonville, Maitland, and the Orange County Sheriff's Office.
 Referrals for the Neighborhood Restorative Justice Program are made at the discretion of the Juvenile States Attorney's Office of the Ninth Judicial Circuit Court.
-In 2011, 105 juveniles completed the NRJ Program with the help of over 51 committed volunteers and police officers, who collectively volunteered over 3,500 hours of their time.
-Approximately \$12,710 of restitution was collected and paid to the victims of juvenile crimes in Orange County through the NRJ Program.
-The juveniles who completed the NRJ Program in 2011 performed 6,282 hours of community service in their respective communities.
-For more information, call 407-836-9553.
+In 2012, 108 juveniles completed the NRJ Program with the help of over 28 committed volunteers and police officers, who collectively volunteered over 2,200 hours of their time.
+Approximately \$4,316 of restitution were collected and paid to the victims of juvenile crimes in Orange County through the NRJ Program.
+The juveniles who completed the NRJ Program in 2012 performed 5,930 hours of community service in their respective communities.
+Of 106 successful completions in 2011, 98 have continued incident-free for an effective success rate of 92.5%.
+For information, call 407-836-9553.

-Ninth Circuit Website -- The Ninth Judicial Circuit's website is an awardwinning, educational, and interactive site, providing a wealth of information on the judiciary and the courts.
+Ninth Circuit Website -- The Ninth Judicial Circuit's website is an award-winning, educational, and interactive site, providing a wealth of information on the judiciary and the courts.
 The site continues to evolve to meet the needs of users since a major upgrade was unveiled in October of 2007.
-The new design offers a dramatically different look and approach that provides portals configured for specific high-volume user groups and takes advantage of the latest in web and video streaming technology.
+The new design offers a dramatically different look that provides portals configured for specific high-volume user groups and takes advantage of the latest in web and video streaming technology.
 The website content includes, but is not limited to, the following information:

 - Administrative Orders

 - Annual Reports

 - Appellate Opinions

 - Audio/Visual Services

 - Community Relations

 - Court Dockets

 - Court Forms

 - Court History

 - Court Holidays

 - Court Reporters

 - Court Resource Center

 - Courtroom 23

 - Directions to the Courthouses

 - Divisions

 - Employment Opportunities

 - Family Court Case Management

 - Hearing Schedule

 - Inside the Courts

 - Judicial Profiles

 - Jury Services

 - Live Broadcast

 - Podcasts

 - Press Releases

 - Speakers Bureau

 - Statistics

 - Talking Brochures

-- Technology Services
+- Technology Services.0

 - Videos